codieboomboom/CE2007---Microprocessors/README.md

 - For the aspiring student, a look into inc/ folder will show you the gist of how HAL/BSP should contains: a bunch of header files defining the functionalitiy that application can call and a bunch of .c files implementing those APIs at lower level (flipping bit of registers for example)

 ## Other tips
-Some [tips and tricks](./TIPS.md) to get yourself going with embedded programming
+- Some [tips and tricks](./TIPS.md) to get yourself going with embedded programming
+- Embedded C is the de-facto standard of embedded industry and this dinosaur tech is probably scaring many of you aways from diving into this stable field.
+Maybe a newer language like Rustlang could inspire you to do so (and plus it is way safer to write Rust than C/C++)

 ## Donate
 If I saved your ass during CE2007, please consider buying me a coffee: